· The Marlins were introduced as an expansion team in 1993.

 Preston Wilson spent five seasons in centerfield for the Marlins as their longest tenured center fielder in their history while there.
 He also finished with the eighth highest slugging percentage, ninth most stolen bases and tenth most home runs in Marlins history.

 Josh Willingham spent five seasons in left field for the Marlins where he finished with the eight highest on base percentage and the ninth highest slugging percentage in Marlins history.
-Other notable outfielders in Marlins history have been Mark Kotsay, Juan Encarnacion, Devon White and Jeremy Hermida
+Other notable outfielders in Marlins history have been Mark Kotsay, Juan Encarnacion, Devon White and Jeremy Hermida.

 Edgar Renteria spent three seasons at shortstop for the Marlins where he was on the 1997 World Series Championship team and made of one of his five All-Star appearances while there.
 He also finished with the eight most stolen bases and has the tenth highest batting average in Marlins history.